How to Stick to a Budget Without Stress

 Step 1: Understand Your Current Spending

-A successful budget starts with accurate financial awareness.
+Sticking to a budget starts with accurate financial awareness.
 Building a budget on assumptions often leads to gaps, overspending, and inconsistency.
 To create a system that works, you need a clear picture of how your money is actually being spent.

 How to Audit Your Spending Effectively